tracking-exposed/youtube.tracking.exposed/content/seeyou.md

 ### Even the most reasonable internal regulation established by Google translates into less profits.
 For example, stopping to associate ads with high economic value to potentially viral conspiracy videos means cutting a big slice of profit out.

-{{<colorblock color="secondary" text="That’s why we should not expect these concessions from companies themselves, if not as a result of campaigns, debates, analysis, and struggles.">}}
+{{<colorblock color="primary" text="That’s why we should not expect these concessions from companies themselves, if not as a result of campaigns, debates, analysis, and struggles.">}}

-## How things can change, if many of us want it
+# How things can change, if many of us want it

-This section should be written by a group of youtubers, not by me.
-Since these are technological rules that impact society (also called technopolitics), I compile a list that must serve as an inspiration, not as a list of requests.
+This section *should be written by a group of youtubers, not by me*.
+Since these are technological rules that impact society (also called techno-politics), I compiled a list that must serve as an inspiration, not as a frozen list of demands.

-## Content cannot be automatically moderated, never.
+{{<colorblock color="secondary" text="1.
+Content cannot be automatically moderated, never." >}}

 Content recognition algorithms might instead be used by the company, as long as the metadata assigned to the contents is accessible to both the content producer and consumer, and can be updated by the producer.

 For example: